Orde Wingate: Ethiopia and Gideon Force

 With the end of the East African Campaign on 4 June 1941, Wingate was removed from command of the dismantled Gideon Force and his rank reduced to that of major.
 During the campaign, he was irritated that British authorities ignored a request for decorations for his men.
 They also obstructed his efforts to obtain back pay and other compensation.
 He left for Cairo and wrote an official report which was extremely critical of his commanders, fellow officers, government officials, and many others.
 He was also angry that his efforts had not been praised by authorities and that he had been forced to leave Abyssinia without saying farewell to Emperor Selassie.
 He was most concerned about British attempts to stifle Ethiopian freedom, writing that attempts to raise future rebellions amongst populations must be honest ones and should appeal to justice.

 Wingate contracted malaria soon after this and sought treatment from a local doctor instead of army medical staff because he was afraid that the illness would give his detractors a further excuse to undermine him.
 This doctor gave him a large supply of the drug Atabrine, which can produce depression as a side-effect if taken in high dosages.
 Wingate was already depressed by the official response to his Abyssinian command, and he was also sick with malaria; he attempted suicide by stabbing himself in the neck.
 Only prompt action by another officer saved him, and he was sent to Britain to recuperate.

 A highly edited version of his report was passed to Winston Churchill through his political supporters in London, and Secretary of State for India Leo Amery contacted Wavell, Commander-in-Chief in India commanding the South-East Asian Theatre to enquire if there were any chance of employing Wingate in the Far East.
-Wingate was far from pleased with his posting as a "supernumary major without staff grading", but he left Britain for Rangoon on 27 February 1942.
+Wingate was far from pleased with his posting as a "supernumerary major without staff grading", but he left Britain for Rangoon on 27 February 1942.